chorhatarahuduketuri/Bag-of-words-dataset/README.md

 # Bag of Words Dataset Analysis

+## Please note that I stopped working on this project and it is not finished.
+My computer doesn't have enough RAM to process or transform the dataset, so I am unable to progress.

 https://archive.ics.uci.edu/ml/datasets/bag+of+words

 >Dua, D. and Karra Taniskidou, E. (2017).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.